dhanesh9/EventApp/README.md

 # PIN-Kings EventApp

 PIN-Kings is a platform for discovering and organizing events led by top community leaders, personal trainers, coaches, and creators.
-The application features a Next.js web frontend and a FastAPI backend, orchestrated through Docker Compose with PostgreSQL and Redis services.
+The application features a Next.js web frontend and a FastAPI backend.

 ## Monorepo Layout